mustafa-sarshar/Python-TimeSeriesAnalysis/README.md

 To achieve our **Goals**, we employed the knowledge that we gained from different online resources, therefore, we would like to thank them all and mention them as follows:
 1. LazyProgrammer - Time Series Analysis, Forecasting, and Machine Learning (Udemy) [see the course](https://www.udemy.com/share/104I9M3@hh4fQRKXj2j5JhjmQwdnTHJIPmTzd2JGLjX-sm8bRWolmpJLpFW62EDA7C-dXkWx/)

+## This repository includes different sections as follows:
     - **Basics**
         1. Box-Cox power transformation (extra reading [here](https://arxiv.org/ftp/arxiv/papers/1401/1401.3812.pdf))
         2. Naive Forecast